cesanta/mongoose/README.md

 Project Mission
 ---------------

-Project mission is to provide a simple and functional web server library and web server executable built on top of that library, to make it easy for application/device developers to implement web interface for their application/devices, and to offer a simple development platform to the web developers.
+Project mission is to provide simple, functional, embeddable web server to make it easy for application and device developers to implement web interface for their application and devices, and to offer a simple development platform to the web developers.

 Overview
 --------